Old School Bodybuilding - The more protein the better

 Relation between the intake of essential amino acids (represented by the phenylalanine intake) and net protein synthesis after a bolus meal with a protein mixture with added carbohydrates in a group of male and females between 45 and 70 years of age.
 All data are expressed per kg fat-free mass (ffm).
 Between 240 and 330 μmol phenylalanine is present in 1 g protein.
 With an average of about 50 kg of ffm/subject, 100 μmol phenylalanine/kg ffm represents about 15–20Â g of protein in the bolus drink.
 Based on the results demonstrated above, Wolfe and Deutz conclude that: “It is important to note that in all studies in which net protein synthesis has been measured, the relationship between amino acid availability and net gain is linear, with no plateau of effect at higher levels of availability.
 From these data we must conclude that there is no practical upper limit to the anabolic response to protein or amino acid intake in the context of a meal.”

-The normal dinner usually contains 30+ grams of protein in Western societies with evening meals comprising the bulk of the daily protein intake for most non-training people.
+The normal dinner or serving of protein powder usually contains 30+ grams of protein in Western societies with evening meals comprising the bulk of the daily protein intake for most non-training people.
 With the acceptance of the 30 gram limit to protein accepted by the majority of nutritionists and bodybuilders, it has led most athletes to evenly distribute their protein intake throughout the day with frequent feedings of 30 grams of protein at a time with the intention of maximally stimulating muscle growth.
 This approach assumes that the goal of protein intake is maximally stimulating protein synthesis, however, the researchers demonstrate in this paper that when it comes to the total anabolic response to protein intake, an increased protein intake and the influence of a complete meal which triggers greater insulin release will combine to boost muscle growth more than a focus on just protein synthesis.
 Wolfe and Deutz explicitly state that “In our opinion…evidence indicates that the more protein in a meal, the more anabolism will be observed”.
 What this study demonstrates is support for those people practicing forms of intermittent fasting such as Berkhan’s Leangains method at least in so far as Berkhan argues vociferously for much higher protein intakes at dinner than is commonly seen by mainstream nutritionists.
 At the same time, the old school bodybuilders whose approach is eat as much protein as they can stomach, can now claim that their consumption of excessive amounts of protein has some backing in science as they are helping to build greater muscle mass by lowering their rate of protein breakdown.

 - While there is support for the 30g of protein per meal it fails to look at the bigger picture